coconut147/piMac/piMac_Systemcontroller/fancontroller.md

 ## Control algorithm

-The control algorithm should check every 100ms for the current temperature.
+The control algorithm should check every 5000ms for the current temperature.
 After this an algorithm should control the speed of the fan according to that reading.

 First implementation:

 ### ProportionalControl

+Note: The following assumptions are subject to be changed.

 Calculation: